 Yet there still is healing.
 There still is healing for you.
 It comes from the Father’s Heart of God.

 The Father’s heart says, ‘Come to me with your most unsolvable pain.”

 I know, that is a hard concept to comprehend.
-I know because I’ve been talking to my son for over 20 years now.

 The answer still is the Father’s Heart of God.
 But you may want some tools to help you get there.

-Then get their book, The Missing Commandment: Love Yourself.
+Read this book, The Missing Commandment: Love Yourself.
 Do you know why this is the missing commandment?
 It comes from within the Great Commandment which is found in Mark 12:28-31.
 One of the teachers of religious law was standing there listening to the debate.
 He realized that Jesus had answered well, so he asked, “Of all the commandments, which is the most important?”
 Jesus replied, “The most important commandment is this: ‘Listen, O Israel!
 The Lord our God is the one and only Lord.
 And you must love the Lord your God with all your heart, all your soul, all your mind, and all your strength.
 The second is equally important: ‘Love your neighbor as yourself.’
 No other commandment is greater than these.”
 How can we love anyone if we don’t love our self.
 This goes together.
 My guess is you’ve never seen that correlation before.
 It is the beginning of your healing.